LF-Decentralized-Trust/project-proposals/index.md

 oriented around a common software-implemented mission.

-This project proposal template ushers originators, designers, implementers, and testers of a project through community and TSC approval.
+This project proposal template ushers originators, designers, implementers, and testers of a project through community and TOC approval.
 The proposal should evolve organically as the HIP moves through the stages of conception, design, approval, implementation and deployment.
 The project and hence the proposal may also need several iterations.
 In